bigkorupto/mammad-kabiri-uniqa/README.md

 and clear out my pre-corona / covid-19 era desk.

 Georg Gfrerer continues "Now listen boy, here's the deal.
-You bring along the office computer from your home office and we let you in to get your books."
+You bring along the companies' computer from your home office and we let you in to get your books."

 "No computer.
 No books.
 Do you copy?"